phluid61/internet-drafts/file-scheme/draft.md

 of operations that can be performed on a file URI or the the object it identifies.

-This document specifies a syntax that is compatible with most extant implementations.
+This document specifies a syntax that is compatible with most existing implementations.
 It also documents other less common or outdated constructs.